Quick Start¶

 Overview¶

 This guide covers deploying the GHOSTS API stack and connecting clients to it.
-No compilation required — all server-side components are available as pre-built Docker images.
+The API and frontend images are built locally from source using Docker — no manual compilation or SDK installation is required beyond Docker itself.

 New to GHOSTS?
 Start with the API stack first, then connect one or more clients.